Combine opportunity, strategy, and action to identify the right approach for your pharma brand

-The last 18 months has been a rollercoaster ride for many of us, not least those within the pharmaceutical sector.
-The COVID-19 pandemic has influenced the way pharma brands communicate and deliver their products: consumers are becoming more knowledgeable and proactive, whilst businesses are having to adapt to an increasingly digital-first world.
+The last few years have been a rollercoaster ride for many of us, not least those within the pharmaceutical sector.
+Digital transformation is rapidly altering the way pharma brands communicate and deliver their products: consumers are becoming more knowledgeable and proactive, whilst businesses are having to adapt to an increasingly digital-first world.

-And this has all happened alongside broader trends which KPMG believe will have a significant impact on revenues and business and operating models:
+And this has all happened alongside broader trends which KPMG believes will have a significant impact on revenues and business and operating models:

 “The pharmaceutical sector is at a crossroads.
 In a heavily disrupted marketplace, characterized by shifting payer attitudes and patient empowerment, neither incremental adjustments nor steady evolution are likely to halt the decline of the traditional pharmaceutical business model.”